RosaleeKnight/study-notes/cybersecurity-terminology.md

 Traffic: The amount of data sent and received by visitors to a website.

+Threat Actor (Blackhat): A hackers that violates computer security for personal gain or malice.

 Trojan (Trojan Horse): Malicious software developed by hackers to disguise as legitimate software to gain access to target users' systems.